 Our executive officer's participate in benefit programs that are substantially the same as all other eligible employees of our company.
-These benefits include a matching contribution to our 401(k) plan starting January 1, 2012.
+These benefits include a 50% matching contribution on the first 4% of eligible pay contributed to our 401(k) plan starting January 1, 2012.